 Despite challenges, the need for a national network is greater than ever.
 We are at the threshold of a planetary emergency which scientists tell us, if crossed, could send our global ecosystem and civilization into a tailspin from which recovery would be improbable.
 Meanwhile, governments at all levels continue to pursue policies derived from the unlimited economic growth paradigms of the 20th century.
 The loss of important science-based environmental institutions such as the Experimental Lakes Area and the curtailment of federal environmental assessment legislation have put the environment at even greater risk.

-It is in this context that the Canadian Environmental Network held its AGM in Toronto March 2 and 3.
+It was in this context that the Canadian Environmental Network held its 2013 AGM in Toronto.
 Environmentalists from across the country gathered with renewed optimism in the state of the environmental movement and affirmed the importance of a national network for connecting our grassroots and for working collaboratively across Canada's diverse regions.

 The new bylaws will mean a more direct relationship with our member organizations.
 Up until now, the RCEN has had a complex federated governance structure, based on a symbiotic relationship with our regional affiliates.
 The RCEN provided a conduit for funding and consultations opportunities to the regions from the federal government, while relying on affiliates for member recruitment.
 This relationship broke down when the federal government cut off funding to RCEN in 2011.